 - 5. We conduct business in a fair and ethical manner and avoid any situation that could create a conflict of interest, or the appearance of conflict, between the interests of the Company and our private interests. - 6.
-We do not offer, pay or accept bribes that could create undue influence or the appearance of undue influence. - 7.
-We decline gifts or hospitality that could create undue influence or the appearance of undue influence.
+We do not offer, pay or accept bribes or anything of value that could create undue influence or the appearance of inappropriate behavior. - 7.
+We do not offer or accept gifts or hospitality or anything of value that could create undue influence or the appearance of inappropriate behavior.